 Stad called CCC one of the driving force behind the digitization of the insurance economy.
 Ramamurthy estimated a more than $35 global billion market opportunity existed for CCC as a multitrillion-dollar industry experienced “rapid” digitization.

-He noted that insurers spent a third of the $600 billion in premiums collected from customers on the administrative task of processing claims.
+According to CCC, insurers spent a third of the $600 billion in property and casualty premiums collected from customers on indemnity and the administrative task of processing claims.
 “This is what the CCC cloud powers,” he said.

 Fredman showed a slide estimating that CCC globally had an opportunity to collect $15 billion digitizing claims handling, $10 billion “(e)liminating leakage” and another $10 billion from the claims payout process by connecting parties.
 The company is working to replicate what it’s doing in the U.S. for China, he said.